Abandoned & Little-Known Airfields:

 According to Wylie Apte, Jr., the airport closed in the Summer of 1988.

-the site of the former airport has been covered by a factory outlet center, several condo units,
+A 1999 USGS aerial photo showed the White Mountain Airport site had been covered by a factory outlet center,

-and a Sheraton Hotel (since renamed the North Conway Grand Hotel)
+several condo units, and a Sheraton Hotel (since renamed the North Conway Grand Hotel).

-The southeastern half of the runway still remained visible in the above photo, however.
+The southeastern half of the runway still remained visible.

 A 2003 photo by Mike Fesko of the former hangar of the White Mountain Airport,